 That’s me, Ammon Shepherd.
-I am working on my PhD in History at George Mason University, and the Associate Director of Technology at the Center for History and New Media, part of the History & Art History Department at GMU.
-I am now ABD, Advanced to Candidacy since January 2011.
-I’ll be putting my dissertation online at NaziTunnels.org.
+I am working on my PhD in History at George Mason University, which is available at NaziTunnels.org.
+I am the Associate Director of Technology at the Center for History and New Media, part of the History & Art History Department at GMU.

 This site is kind of broken into three areas, as this is basically how I see myself, divided into three areas of life; work, school, and the rest (which includes religion and family).
 I think all three of these areas are what make me me, so they should be all taken in together.
 My academic work is influenced by the technical work, which is in turn affected by my personal and religious life.